Philip III of Spain: Eighty Years' War, Anglo-Spanish War, and the Pax Hispanica

+France

 A period of instability commenced in the Kingdom of France with the death of Henry IV, who supported the war against Spain.
 In a sequence of aggressive policy moves, and largely without firm direction from Philip, his two regional proconsuls (the Duke of Osuna, viceroy of Naples and the Marquis of Villafranca, the Governor of Milan) directed the Spanish policy in Italy, encountering resistance from the Duchy of Savoy and the Republic of Venice.
-To secure the connection between Milan and the Netherlands, a new route for the Spanish Road was opened through Valtellina, then part of the independent state of the Three Leagues (the present-day canton of Graubünden, Switzerland), and in 1618 the plot of Venice occurred, in which the authorities engaged in the persecution of pro-Spanish agents.
+To secure the connection between Milan and the Netherlands, a new route for the Spanish Road was opened through Valtellina, then part of the independent state of the Three Leagues (the present-day canton of Graubünden, Switzerland).
+After the affair of the supposed Bedmar Conspiracy in 1618, the Venetian authorities engaged in the persecution of pro-Spanish agents.